kdeldycke/awesome-engineering-team-management/README.md

 - `Walking on water and developing software from a specification are easy if both are frozen.` Edward V. Berard - [Essays on object-oriented software engineering](https://amzn.com/0132888955/?tag=kevideld-20).
 - [The art of destroying software](https://vimeo.com/108441214) - Greg Young described a good way to deal with requirements volatility: optimize from the beginning to be able to delete your code, and structure your code so that any part of it is no bigger than 1 week's worth of coding.
 So that any part can be re-written in 1 week.
+- [Requirements volatility is the core problem of software engineering](https://stackoverflow.blog/2020/02/20/requirements-volatility-is-the-core-problem-of-software-engineering/) - `Start by accepting that change is inevitable. (…) As a consequence of this, software is never finished, only abandoned. (…) This means that no software product is ever exactly, perfectly satisfactory.`.

 ### Estimations